Strados Research Grant

 Individual Researchers

-Featured Research Collaboration
+Featured Research Collaborations

 Beth Israel Deaconess and Principal Investigator John Lee, MD, PhD are using the RESP Biosensor in patients on mechanical ventilation to assess whether lung sounds might be an earlier predictor of pulmonary edema compared to current monitoring methods.